exatoa/Bench4BL/README.md

 > $ pip install numpy scipy matplotlib pytz GitPython bs4 xlswriter python-dateutil<br />

 ### Update PATH information (Editing script code)
-In the file scripts/commons/Subject.py, there are variables that stores a resource PATH information as a string and subject informations.
+In the file 'Bench/scripts/commons/Subject.py', there are variables that stores a resource PATH information as a string and subject informations.
 To use our scripts, you should change the variables properly.
+You should use absolute PATH to update the PATH information and use the same subject name with subject Directory name for the subject information.

     class Subjects(object):
         ...
-        root = u'/mnt/exp/Bug/data/'
+        root = u'/mnt/exp/Bench/data/'
-        root_result = u'/mnt/exp/Bug/expresults/'
+        root_result = u'/mnt/exp/Bench/expresults/'
         techniques = ['BugLocator', 'BRTracer', 'BLUiR', 'AmaLgam', 'BLIA', 'Locus'] groups = ['Apache', 'Commons', 'JBoss', 'Wildfly', 'Spring'] projects = {